-An OS serves three masters
+An OS serves three types of users

 - 1. Give users a desktop environment

 - Desktop, or window manager, or GUI

 - 2. Give applications a more usable abstraction of the hardware

 - Libraries (+ system calls and daemons)

 - 3. Give hardware manufacturers an abstraction of the applications

 - Device Driver API (or HAL)